Nyiriek/alu-higher_level_programming/python-exceptions/README.md

-Add a function that executes a function safely
+Add a python function that does exactly the same